ludocode/onramp/docs/virtual-machine.md

 ## System Calls

 The `sys` instruction is used to perform a system call.
-This is a request to the VM to perform some special function.
+This is a request to the VM to perform some special operation.
+(This will be changed soon for the next version of the VM spec.)

 In a hosted environment, these are typically implemented by the VM.
 A freestanding VM may implement only some system calls, passing most others to an OS running inside the VM.